 Urbana has owned mineral claims in Urban Township, Quebec for a number of years.
 Management monitors the exploration activity in the area on an ongoing basis and may carry out exploration work on its mineral claims if and when it is deemed suitable.
 Urbana holds 44 claims in the area totaling 1,154.4 hectares or 2,852.7 acres.
-Geophysical work has been completed on previously unexplored portions of our claim group.
-Urbana is in the process of drilling several identified geological anomalies at the present time.
-Cold weather is critical for drilling on the southern portion of our claim group as the ground must be frozen to support the drills.
-This year's winter program is expected to cost between \$300,000 and \$600,000 depending upon results.
+Geophysical work has been conducted on previously unexplored portions of our claim group.
+Urbana has completed a winter drill program targeting several identified geological anomalies.
+This year's exploration program is expected to cost between \$300,000 and \$600,000 depending upon results.
+A follow up geophysical program has recently been completed and management is awaiting its results.
+A comprehensive report summarizing both the exploration work completed in the recent past and results to date is underway and will assist in determining next steps.
 In accordance with IFRS 6 "Exploration for and Evaluation of Mineral Resources", Urbana has elected to expense exploration and evaluation costs given that its mineral claims hold no known proven reserves or resources.
-Urbana has incurred costs totaling \$676,261 of which \$20,911 relates to 2017 (2016 - \$81,049).
+Urbana has incurred costs totaling \$1,050,118 of which \$394,767 relates to 2017 (2016 - \$265,470).
 These costs have been expensed as incurred and are recorded as a loss in realized gain on sale and disposal of investments.

-Notes to the condensed interim financial statements for the three month periods ended March 31, 2017 and March 31, 2016 (Unaudited)
+Notes to the condensed interim financial statements for the six month periods ended June 30, 2017 and June 30, 2016 (Unaudited)